-In Ohio, parents interested in educating his or her child at home may do so by notifying their local school district superintendent and meeting the requirements of Ohio law to home school.
+In Ohio, parents interested in educating their children at home may do so by notifying their local school district superintendents and meeting the requirements of Ohio law to home school.
 If requirements are met, the district superintendent releases the student from required compulsory school attendance.
 This excuses the student and family from school attendance requirements in state law.

-Parents or guardians who decide to home school their daughter or son are completely responsible for choosing the curriculum and course of study.
-They select the curriculum and educational materials and take responsibility for educating their child.
-We ask that you follow the Ohio’s academic content standards as a guide (listed below).
+Parents or guardians who decide to home school their students are completely responsible for choosing the curriculum and course of study.
+They select the curriculum and educational materials and take responsibility for educating their children.
 There is no state financial assistance for families who choose this option.
 Visit our Frequently Asked Questions.

-For a child who is not a student in a public school of the school district, the district superintendent determines the appropriate grade level for a child.
+If a home school student returns to a public school, the district superintendent determines the appropriate grade level for the student.

 Requirements to Home School

 Provide 900 hours of instruction per year;

 Provide an assessment of the students work, this link will provide the different options.